The Bay (web series): Production and broadcast

 Martin executive produces with Wendy Riche and Kristos Andrews, who also stars as Sara's son, Pete Garrett.

 Premiering at Blip.tv on September 15, 2010, the first season included four "chapters" of four episodes each, as well as an eight-episode Summer Special 2011 called Far From The Bay.
 In February 2011, Jim Romanovich of Associated Television International announced plans to repackage the series into 30-minute episodes and pitch it to cable networks and key local TV stations.

 Season 2 premiered on October 27, 2011, again comprising 16 episodes in four chapters, as well as an eight-episode Thanksgiving Special called HoliBays, and a five-episode Summer Special 2012 called Darkside of The Bay.
 In August 2013, Blip.tv was acquired by Maker Studios.

 Season 3 premiered on December 5, 2013.
 Maker Studios shut down Blip.tv on August 20, 2015, and redirected it to Maker.tv.

 In September 2015, Martin announced eight new installments for a forthcoming season 4.
 The fourth season premiered on Vimeo on December 1, 2015, with the eighth episode airing on December 22.
 Production resumed in May 2016 on the final six episodes of the season.
 The Bay is available for streaming in a limited capacity at thebaytheseries.com.

 Amazon Prime

 In April 2015, Soap Opera Digest reported that episodes of The Bay would be re-released on Amazon Prime in summer 2016 as two 14-episode seasons.
-According to Martin, they will be "remastered episodes with never before seen footage, [and] the show will have a new starting point".
+According to Martin, they will be "remastered episodes with never before seen footage, [and] the show will have a new starting point."
 A 14-episode first season was made available for streaming starting September 6, 2016.
 A second season of 14 digitally remastered episodes including "brand-new, never-before-seen episodes" was released on November 29, 2016.
 Wendy Riche joined the production as a writer for the Amazon season 2, becoming an executive producer for the second half of the season.
-A third season is in production with Martin, Andrews, and Riche as executive producers and set for release in spring 2017.
+A third season was in production with Martin, Andrews, and Riche as executive producers and set for release in spring 2017.